Saturday Night's Main Event: Saturday Night's Main Event X

 Saturday Night's Main Event X took place on February 21, 1987, from Detroit, Michigan, at the Joe Louis Arena, and aired on March 14, 1987.
 The event aired on NBC and drew an 11.6 rating.

+The highlight match was a 20-man battle royal featuring Hulk Hogan and Andre the Giant.
+This was the first Saturday Night's Main Event special aired after Andre's heel turn several weeks earlier, and was used as build-up to their main event match at WrestleMania III.